15 Emergency Numbers You Need

 5. Animal Poison Control Center

 Like the poison control center, you’ll want to contact the animal poison control center if one of your pets consumes something they’re not supposed to eat.
-The number to reach a representative is 888-426-4435.
-The representative will provide you with specific instructions on how to help your pet, whether you’ll need to give it hydrogen peroxide to induce vomiting, or the need to rush over to the veterinarian’s office.
+The number to reach a representative is (1-888-426-4435).
+The representative will provide you with specific instructions on how to help your pet, whether you’ll need to give it hydrogen peroxide to induce vomiting or if you need to rush over to the veterinarian’s office.

 If you’re struggling and having a mental health crisis or someone else in the household is having this problem, it’s good to know about the suicide hotline.
-The number to call is 800-273-8255.
 You can talk anonymously with caring and considerate mental health professionals who want to lend an ear when you need it the most.
+CALL OR TEXT 988—Suicide Hotline or Crisis Line (988).
+National Mental Health Hotline is (988).

 7. Gas and Electric Company